Long Island Avenue and Main Street, Sag Harbor, NY 11963

 62 Main Street, Sag Harbor, NY 11963

 No surprise, LT Burger's focus is on everything you might want between two sides of a bun.
 As a burger joint, though, LT is pretty upscale, with white walls, wide-plank floors, and a horseshoe-shaped bar.
-The beef is certified Angus, and you can have a Wagyu hot dog.
+The beef is certified Angus, and you can have a Kobe hot dog.
 Burger toppings run the gamut, and the price is right.
-You can also get falafel, fish and chips, wings, chili, and clam chowder.
-There's a long ice cream list and a comfortable cafe corner where you can grab a cup of coffee or cappuccino and read the paper.
+You can also get a lobster roll, wings, chili, and clam chowder.
+There's a long ice cream list and a comfortable coffee shop corner where you can grab a cup of coffee or cappuccino and read the paper.
+The coffee shop is open 7 days from 7 a.m. to closing, with a sit down breakfast menu Friday-Sunday from 7-11 a.m.

 16 Main Street, Sag Harbor, NY 11963